 Or a better example would be a pulled pork.
 I know that there are almost hands-off recipes, but they still require quite a bit of attention.
 You have to be sure that you don’t dry or burn your pork.
 And might take the fun out of the whole pulled pork business, or maybe it looks daunting, so you don’t want to risk making a mistake or spend a half of a day looking into the oven.

 Both of the examples have the time and attention needed in common.
 Either these things are avoided in a slow cooker.
 Although you cannot make a piglet in a slow cooker, there is not one big enough for it.
 So to keep with the pulled pork example.

 Let’s say you are making this Texas pulled pork from allrecipes.com.
 By the way, it is fantastic.
 I tend to skip anything extra spicy, but it is a personal preference.

+You make a mixture, put the meat into the pot, drown with sauce, cover the lid and set it to a low over the next 8 hours.
 Heating coils are powered and start producing heat that is continuously transferred into the pot.
 The meat and the sauce begin to warm up, and after about 3 hours, the temperature hits the simmering point.

 At this point, the muscle connections start to break up.
 That is the main point of slow cooking.
 The low heat over a long time dissolves the bonding between tissue, so the meat is falling apart at the end.
 At the same time, as the pot is covered with the lid, it doesn’t allow moisture to escape it.

 As such, all the liquid content is kept within the container for the whole time.
 It works as a bonding agent for all the flavors to combine and go through your meat.
 It is important to note here that liquid contents stay in the pot.

 So bear that in mind while adding them.
-I have many times made a mistake of adding too much BBQ sauce to my pulled pork, just to have a BBQ soup at the end because not only meat breaks down, but also liquids.
+I have many times made the mistake of adding too much BBQ sauce to my pulled pork, just to have a BBQ soup at the end because not only meat breaks down, but also liquids.

 Low heat over time in a closed environment of the slow cooker pot evens the density of the liquids.

 So if you add too much, you will have a great tasting, but watery thing alongside your pork.
 The slow cookers are focused on combining flavors in a one-pot style meal.
 If you are looking for crunchy texture or separated flavors, a slow cooker won’t be your friend.

 So I hope that you now have a much clearer idea of how do slow cookers work.
 I will be waiting for you in my other article.